 - Bantoid languages have until recently been impossible to sort out, simply for lack of data on so many of them.
 Which hasn't stopped many (including the present author) confidently publishing trees of their relationships - Reference books are remarkably confused about what does and doesn't belong to Bantu. - Even now, the situation for published data remains extremely weak.
-But there is a great deal of informally circulated data. - Attempt to revive the framework on the Benue-Congo Comparative-Wordlist to remedy this - Watch this space..
+But there is a great deal of informally circulated data. - Watch this space..